ServBay Documentation: Manage Databases with Adminer

 MySQL

-in the System dropdown. - Enter the server connection details:
+from the System dropdown menu. - Enter the server connection details:

 - Server: Enter